 We have commenter features that characterize each commenter’s reputation and popularity (i.e., their profile view counts, influencer status, etc.).
 We also match the commenter and the viewers on the basis of industry, location, and other shared attributes.
 At LinkedIn, we have access to various mature machine-learned signals to represent the engagement affinity between two members.
 We take into account their connection/follow relationships, their profile similarity, and past interactions on the feed.
 These signals are crucial inputs that help us select high quality comments that are personalized to each viewer.

-Content (is this about something I’m interested about?)
+Content (is this about something I’m interested in?)

 - length of comment

 - language of comment